-Overall, Eu and Yb show limited stable isotopic fractionations, with most Yb data displaying negative δ^{φ} Yb values consistent with partial condensation being the dominant process.
+Overall, Eu and Yb show limited stable isotopic fractionations, with most Yb data displaying negative $\delta^\phi Yb$ values consistent with partial condensation being the dominant process.
 A likely explanation for the limited isotopic variations but large elemental depletions of Eu and Yb is that their condensation took place under near-equilibrium conditions.
 The degree of isotopic fractionation during condensation (14, 22, 25, 28) is related to the degree of chemical depletion, the kinetic isotopic fractionation factor associated with condensation, and the degree of supersaturation.
-As with evaporation, isotopic fractionation during condensation episode.
+As with evaporation, isotopic fractionation during condensation can provide constraints on the time scale of this condensation episode.
 If the surrounding vapor is highly supersaturated, condensation is faster and isotopic fractionation is larger than when vapor is near equilibrium and the fluxes in and out the condensate are nearly balanced.